 "I had to pinch myself a couple of times and say, ‘Well crap, I’m working here with Bruno Sammartino!’"

-Davey also recalls when he was able to get Bruno to speak on the phone with a local Italian gentleman named Rocco, who owned the store in New Jersey where he used to get his wrestling boots made.
+Davey also vividly recalls when he was able to get Bruno to speak on the phone with a local Italian gentleman named Rocco, who owned the store in New Jersey, where he used to get his wrestling boots made.
 The happiness on Rocco’s face when Davey told him that he indeed knew Bruno Samartino and could get him on the phone was truly priceless.
 The conversation between the diminutive Italian shop owner and Bruno went on for at least 45 minutes.
 It was just another example of Bruno being the embodiment of friendliness, generosity, and a man of the people.

 Davey O’Hannon on Fun and Games in the Wrestling Business